mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 !!! warning "There's a [known issue](https://github.com/mbeddr/mbeddr.core/issues/2203) where the datepicker doesn't work when the theme is set to macOS light."

-This is only the control, i.e. the developer is responsible for synchronizing the control with the source of the shown date.
+This is only the control, i.e. the developer handles synchronizing the control with the source of the shown date.
 We provide hooks executed before showing the calendar, for determining whether a date is valid, and to process a selected date.

 ### Editor utils